kalsowerus/zsh-bitwarden/README.md

 ```

 # Usage
-Opens a fzf widget containing you Bitwarden vault items.
+Opens a fzf widget containing your Bitwarden vault items.
 Upon selecting an item either the username or password will be either written into the shell or copied into the clipboard.

 ## Key bindings